backplane/conex/tsqllint/README.md

 > TSQLLint is a tool for describing, identifying, and reporting the presence of anti-patterns in TSQL scripts.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/tsqllint).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/tsqllint).

 ## Usage